Summer camps for kids in Paris

 Energy Kids Academy is a private club dedicated to tennis, golf, and soccer, uniquely designed for children with a door-to-door transportation service.
 Located just 20 minutes from the Eiffel Tower, the club features a 5-acre park with sports facilities.

-The club offers summer camps from 23 June to 1 September 2025, with a summer break from 23 July to 24 August 2025.
+The club offers summer camps from 1 June to 31 August 2026 (closed for a summer break from 26 July to 23 August).
 Sports camp enrolment is offered “à la carte.”
 Depending on their age and schedule, children can be enrolled in day camps for morning sessions, afternoon sessions, or full-day sessions.
 Activities include tennis, golf, football, and gymnastics (led in French).

 Where: Bièvres, 20mins drive from the Eiffel Tower